morwen44/public-profile/README.md

 This project is a theme-based profile website built with Astro.
 It allows users to view profiles in different themes and provides a link to navigate back to the home page.
 The profiles are dynamically loaded based on the selected theme, and each theme has its own unique styling.

+## Live Demo

+You can view the live version of the website [here](https://publicprofilethemes.netlify.app/).

 ## Project Structure

 ### Components